oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   passthrough property cannot be changed on edit network.
     -   If the network is passthrough, just passthrough supported properties can be edited in the network (open issue- what properties?).
 *   A network can be defined as- vm network <b>or</b> passthrough network <b>or</b> none.
-*   (open issue- is label on passthrough network supported )
+*   (open issue- is label on passthrough network supported?)

 ##### add/edit profile